avergnaud/CEH-notes/README.md

 ## Presentation Layer Role in the OSI Model

 The reason that the presentation layer is not always used in network communications is that the jobs mentioned above are simply not always needed.
-Compression and encryption are usually considered “optional”, and translation features are also only needed in certain circumstances.
+Compression and encryption are usually considered "optional", and translation features are also only needed in certain circumstances.
 Another reason why the presentation layer is sometimes not mentioned is that its functions may be performed as part of the application layer.

-The fact that the translation job done by the presentation layer isn't always needed means that it is common for it to be “skipped” by actual protocol stack implementations.
+The fact that the translation job done by the presentation layer isn't always needed means that it is common for it to be "skipped" by actual protocol stack implementations.
 This means that protocols at layer seven may talk directly with those at layer five.
 Once again, this is part of the reason why all of the functions of layers five through seven may be included together in the same software package, as described in the overview of layers and layer groupings.
 ...

 # Layer 7